Does Mobility Increase Strength? Here’s What Science (and Movement) Says

 Final Thoughts

 Mobility and strength aren’t separate goals — they’re two sides of the same movement coin.
-When your body moves well, it can generate more force, absorb stress better, and train harder without compensation or injury.
+When your joints move well and your body trusts those positions, you can generate more force, absorb stress more efficiently, and repeat quality reps without relying on compensations.
+That’s what protects your joints and lets you actually use the strength you’re working so hard to build.

 By Altruva Wellness Editorial Team